woumjai/Assignment01_4-Koma/README.md

 ## Introduction and Related Works

 Your Introduction and Related Works here: 200 words here.
+As an artist carving my own path in the creative world, I constantly push myself to think beyond conventions and expand the boundaries of my art.
+However, with the rise of generative AI, maintaining authenticity has become increasingly challenging.

+I’m drawn to this concept because it reflects the ongoing struggle between human creativity and machine-generated content.
+AI’s ability to mimic artistic styles raises questions about originality, ownership, and artistic intent.
+Over time, I’ve observed how AI has evolved from a mere tool to a collaborator—or even a competitor—in creative fields.
+Manga is an ideal medium to explore this tension because of its expressive visual language and ability to balance humor, drama, and critique.
+Through dynamic paneling, exaggerated expressions, and visual metaphors, I can illustrate AI’s occasional absurdities while emphasizing the irreplaceable human touch in art.
+To create these images, I will use digital illustration tools like adobe photoshop alongside AI-assisted design programs.
+While digital tools enhance efficiency and precision, AI-generated elements pose both opportunities and challenges—sometimes aiding creativity, but also raising concerns about artistic integrity.
+The history of digital illustration, from early raster programs to AI-driven tools, underscores this evolving relationship between artists and technology.

+What draws you to this concept, and how has it developed over time?
+How do you intend to convey your idea through manga, and why do you believe this is the most effective medium?
+What technology will you employ to create these images or concepts, and how has this technology been beneficial or challenging?
+Please include the development and history of the technology you are using.

 Here I talk about how these works have paved the way for my project.
 Recent research shows that sense of belonging is evoked when using mixed realty [1], and my work is inspired by this xyz.
 Another recent project examines the beauty of symmetry in evolution [2] that my work highlights in my 4-comma cell number 4.
 Notable work by Kamp in 2019, highlights the beauty that could be found in nature and how it connects to design [3] and my work show the influence of that visual in 4-comma cell number 3.